earthly/website/blog/_posts/2021-10-26-bash-string.md

 ## Bash String Length

 The `"$var"` syntax is called variable expansion in bash and you can also write it as `"${var}"`.
-This expansion syntax allows you to do some powerful things.
-One of those things is getting the length of a string:
+This expansion syntax allows you to do some powerful things such .
+Once of those things is getting the length of a string:

 ~~~{.bash caption=">_"}
 > words="here are some words"